 Display window QR Codes for engaging customers beyond store

 Change how people window shop.
 70% of passersby love window-shopping.
 Many even have made it their part-time hobby.
-Adding QR Codes on display window gives customers instant product information access, ranging from what it is, reviews, pricing, styling to usage, features, brand information, and similar products.
+Adding QR Codes on the display window gives customers instant product information access, ranging from what it is, reviews, pricing, styling to usage, features, brand information, and similar products.

 Floor standup boards QR Codes for highlighting product features